Understanding a Brain Injury

 Note: This list isn't exhaustive; concussion symptoms may not show up immediately after the initial injury, sometimes taking a few days.

-Sub-concussive impacts, which are blows to the head that do not result in symptoms, have been found to have potentially harmful effects on the brain over time.
+Subclinical TBIs, formerly known as “sub-concussive impacts,” are blows to the head that do not result in symptoms and have been found to have potentially harmful effects on the brain over time.
 Repeated sub-concussive impacts have been linked to decreased brain recovery resilience.
+Subclinical TBIs combined with TBIs can impact the development of CTE.

-CTE (Chronic Traumatic Encephalopathy) is a progressive degenerative brain disease caused by repeated blows or trauma to the head.
+Chronic Traumatic Encephalopathy is a progressive degenerative brain disease caused by repeated blows or trauma to the head.
 It is commonly associated with contact sports like football, boxing, hockey, and military combat.
 CTE is characterized by the accumulation of a protein called tau in the brain, leading to brain cell death over time.

 The symptoms of CTE can include memory loss, confusion, impaired judgment, aggression, depression, and dementia.
 However, it is essential to note that CTE can only be definitively diagnosed after death through a post-mortem examination of the brain.
 Nonetheless, advanced brain imaging techniques, such as SPECT scans, can provide indicators suggesting CTE in living individuals.
 Although there is no cure for CTE, lifestyle changes and treatments can significantly impact its lasting effects and lower the risk of developing it.
 For further information on CTE, we suggest The Concussion Legacy Foundation.